-Quickly becoming one of the West’s biggest festivals along the Wild Atlantic Way, Samhain Abhainn Halloween Festival returns for yet another year of scares.
+Quickly becoming one of the West’s biggest festivals along the Wild Atlantic Way, Samhain Abhainn Halloween Festival Ballina returns for yet another year of scares.
 The festival, which last year saw an unprecedented turn-out for its main event – the immersive Scary Woods Walk, in the amazing surroundings of Belleek Woods is sure to make a huge impression again this year, celebrating all things ghoulish with a cauldron of unique, hair-raising events.

 There is no pre-booking system in operation.
 Queues will be managed from 6pm in the Woods with on-site entertainment.

 NOTE: A one-way traffic system will apply from the Arch/Athletic Club past Belleek through to Killala Road.
 No traffic (residents excepted) will be permitted to approach from the Killala Road side of Belleek Woods.
 Parking will be available along the main road from the Arch to Belleek Woods.
 Please obey stewards at all times.

 Samhain Abhainn attracts young and old alike during the Hallowe’en break in Ballina, and aims to provide something for everyone to enjoy on Hallowe’en, whether you are looking for a creepy murder mystery trail, a big night out on the town in your finest costume or a scary walk in the woods for the children to relish.
 The unique Irish historical context of Hallowe’en will be a big feature of the festival.